-USACE will not address dam operations or water management of Somerville Lake under either the No Action or Proposed Action alternatives.
+USACE will not address dam operations or water management of Somerville Lake in any alternatives, including the No Action and Proposed Action alternatives.
 Water management, which includes flood risk management and dam operations, is established in the Brazos River Basin Master Reservoir Regulation Manual and the Somerville Lake Water Control Manual.